puppetlabs/puppet-strings/COMMITTERS.md

     Branch jeffmccune-pdoc-34_fix_foo_error set up to track remote branch pdoc-34-fix_foo_error from jeffmccune.
     Switched to a new branch 'jeffmccune-pdoc-34_fix_foo_error'

-It's possible that more changes have been merged into master since the pull request was submitted.
+It's possible that more changes have been merged into main since the pull request was submitted.
 In this case it may be necessary to rebase the branch that contains the changes:

-    $ git rebase upstream/master
+    $ git rebase upstream/main

 After the branch has been checked out and rebased, the committer should ensure that the code review check list has been completed.

-Now that we have a topic branch containing the change set based on the most recent `master` branch, the committer merges in:
+Now that we have a topic branch containing the change set based on the most recent `main` branch, the committer merges in:

-    $ git checkout master
+    $ git checkout main
-    Switched to branch 'master'
+    Switched to branch 'main'
     $ git merge --no-ff --log jeffmccune-pdoc-34_fix_foo_error
     Merge made by the 'recursive' strategy.
      foo | 0